BioSTEAMDevelopmentGroup/Bioindustrial-Park/biorefineries/prefers/v1/docs/modules/01_LegHb/config1.md

 | CWP | ChilledWaterPackage | Chilled water for process cooling |
 | PWC | ProcessWaterCenter | Water recycling and makeup management |

-**Note:** Debris stream routes to disposal, not boiler, due to protein thermodynamic property limitations.
+**Note:** Debris stream routes to the boiler via the prefers-local `BoilerTurbogenerator` subclass with guarded emissions enthalpy updates and glucose-based thermo fallbacks for large biomolecules.

 ---